Guitar Techniques – 46 Essential Scale Patterns

-Because of this, triads through scales is one of the best guitar techniques that you can use to build coordination between both hands in the practice room.
+Because of this, triads through scales is one of the best techniques that you can use to build coordination between both hands.

 Work each pattern separately at first.

-Then, when you’re ready, begin to play them back to back as you review and expand these patterns in your study of these important guitar techniques.
+Then, when you’re ready, play them back to back as you expand these patterns in your study of these important guitar techniques.